 No pesticides needed

-Bamboo plants grow tall and strong without the use of pesticides, which means that there is less chance of any harm to insects or animals and less pollution.
-Why d’ya think the people who spray crops wear those HAZMAT-esque suits?
+Bamboo plants grow tall and strong without pesticides, leaving less chance of any harm to insects or animals and less pollution.
+Why d’ya think the people who spray crops wear those HAZMAT-Esque suits?

-Not only is bamboo much more eco-friendly than other similar materials, but it’s also much more cost-effective to produce, which makes your goods much cheaper.
-Thus, without further delay, we present you with our top 13 bamboo products that we wouldn’t be without.
+Not only is bamboo much more eco-friendly than other similar materials, but it’s also much more cost-effective to produce, making your goods much cheaper.
+Thus, without further delay, we present you with our top 13 bamboo products we wouldn’t be without.